SeenKid/presentation/README.md

 # link here : https://npanel.tk
 # N-Panel on : https://npanel.tk/panel

-### i'm not the original owner of the project and I took some code on the internet.
+### i'm not the original owner of the base code and I took some code on the internet to help me.
+### Thanks for everyone watching the website

 ### pages :
  - challenges.html